 “I conducted focus groups with law enforcement, hotel security and management personnel, and survivors of sexual exploitation.
 The final project consisted of a report to Mayor Walsh with concrete recommendations for how the city can work to end sexual exploitation in Boston hotels.”

 In 2014, Dr. Cuevas nominated Rebecca for a National Institute of Justice/National Science Foundation (NIJ/NSF) scholarship.
-Together they attended the Intimate Partner Violence Prevention workshop in Washington, DC in May 2014.
+Together they attended the Intimate Partner Violence Prevention workshop in Washington, D.C. in May 2014.
 Following the workshop, they were asked to co-author a book chapter on intimate partner violence prevention among underserved groups.
-The manuscript is in preparation.

 In the summer of 2016, Rebecca worked on two grants funded by the National Institute of Justice with Dr. Andrew Harris, at the University of Massachusetts Lowell, on law enforcement perceptions of sex offender management.
 The collaboration resulted in the publication of “Community Experience With Public Sex Offender Registries in the United States” in the Criminal Justice Policy Review.

-Rebecca will be defending her dissertation, “the role of cultural variables in the victimization-delinquency overlap among latino youth: a general strain theory perspective,” in Spring 2017.
-After receiving her PhD, Rebecca hopes to continue teaching in academia in a criminology, sociology, psychology, or public health department.
+Rebecca defended her dissertation, “the role of cultural variables in the victimization-delinquency overlap among Latino youth: a general strain theory perspective,” in Spring 2017.
+She hopes to continue teaching in academia in a criminology, sociology, psychology, or public health department.